-Museum Boijmans Van Beuningen has a collection of more than 145,000 objects dating from c.1300 to the present day, including numerous works by world-renowned artists.
-However, only 8 per cent of the collection is on display and the displays have remained the same for the past five years.
-That is all due to change on 24 June when the museum unveils its new displays selected by guest curator Carel Blotkamp, featuring more than 500 artworks in a new configuration that will excite both regular visitors and tourists alike.
-The idea behind the new display is to create exciting confrontations between old masters and modern art and between well-known and more obscure artworks.
+Museum Boijmans Van Beuningen has a collection of more than 150,000 objects, including numerous works by world-renowned artists.
+However, only 8 per cent of the collection, dating from c.1300 to the present day, is on display.
+Artist and emeritus professor Carel Blotkamp curated the current display, featuring more than 500 artworks in a configuration that excites both regular visitors and tourists alike.
+The idea behind this display is to create exciting confrontations between old masters and modern art and between well-known and more obscure artworks.

-Blotkamp has chosen to return to a chronological ordering of the works, but ‘with a twist’: ‘I’ve divided the collection into eight time blocks.
+As guest curator, Blotkamp has chosen a chronological ordering of the works, ‘with a twist’: ‘I’ve divided the collection into eight time blocks.
 It’s like travelling back and forth through art history in a time machine.
 I hope the abrupt transitions between periods will sharpen the eye and stimulate the mind,’ says Blotkamp.
 Special attention has been paid to the design and use of colours: ‘Each time zone has a different colour, light for modern art and darker for old masters.
 The specific shades come from the palette that the artist Peter Struycken developed specially for Museum Boijmans van Beuningen.
 We are using violet for the oldest, religious artworks.
-It will be very beautiful.’
+It will be very beautiful.

 Many visitors to Museum Boijmans Van Beuningen are surprised by the wealth of the permanent collection.
 The richness of the museum’s collection is in part thanks to the passion of 1700 private collectors who have gifted an incredible 50,000 artworks during the 170 years of the museum’s existence.
 In addition to paintings, sculpture, modern, contemporary and applied art, the museum also has collections of pre-industrial household objects and industrial design.
 The museum’s collections of prints and drawings, early Netherlandish painting, Impressionism and Surrealism are ranked among the best on the world.